ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - exponential back off - if we keep failing wait longer than the last time before trying
     - jitter - add random offset to retry so many entities retrying arent sync'd
 - dependency injection - A class accepts the objects it requires from an injector instead of creating the objects directly
-- object pool - dont alloc/dealloc all the time, reuse the same memory
-    - same idea as thread pools and connection pools but for objects
 - RAII - resource acquisition is initialization - resources are tied to their objects and their lifetimes, released with the object death
 - singleton - single global instance of class, class can have only one instance and has global scope
 - observer pattern - registering many observers for state changes, state change notifies observers and their update logic is run